 - Live classes in Zoom should be accessed using a laptop or desktop computer (not from a phone, iPad, tablet, etc.).
-Students should be accessing classes from a quiet area with minimal distractions (i.e. not in a vehicle, park or other area with obvious distractions or others around). - Prior to your first class session, go to this link to test Zoom on your computer: https://zoom.us/test.
-This will prompt you if any plugins need to be downloaded for Zoom to function properly. - We know how important non-verbal communication is.
-So, please make sure your camera is working and is on during class sessions so that we all feel connected and present. - Make sure your microphone is working prior to the class session. - If you have a headset, please use it as this provides the best audio quality when speaking. - Mute your microphone when you are not speaking.
-This is important to avoid audio feedback and background noise. - Please join the class using your first and last name rather than an arbitrary alias. - If you have a question or comment, please raise your hand as you typically would in a live class.
-If you're unable to get the attention of faculty this way, use the "raise hand" feature in Zoom which will alert faculty of your question. - You may also use the chat function as needed, especially if you're unable to get anyone's attention to ask a question. - Keep in mind that these Zoom sessions will be recorded.
+Students should be accessing classes from a quiet area with minimal distractions (i.e., not in a vehicle, park or other area with obvious distractions or others around). - Prior to your first-class session, go to this link to test Zoom on your computer: https://zoom.us/test.
+This will prompt you if any plugins need to be downloaded for Zoom to function properly.